3 Key Things to Consider When You are Starting up.

 Protecting your source code

 When your business sells software as a product, then you would have faced situations, when licensees ask you to grant them access to the source code.
 However, you wouldn’t want to put confidential content at risk.
 What if they are used prematurely?
 What if someone else get access to it?
+What if they sent it online with a VPN encrypting traffic?

 However, when you see it from the point of view of the licensee, you will be able to the logic behind their request.
 They would need the guarantee that they will be able to use the software incase your startup fails in the long run.